orchidsoftware/platform/readme.md

 ### Interesting Features

-- **Quick Start** - Focus to PHP development and don't loose time with HTML, CSS, or JavaScript.
-Build application logic not admin panels.
-Try our [quick start guide](https://orchid.software/en/docs/quickstart/) for your own "jump start".
+- **Rapid Application Development** - Focus to PHP development and don't loose time with HTML, CSS, or JavaScript.
+Build application logic, not admin panels.
+Try our [quick start guide](https://orchid.software/en/docs/quickstart/) and kick-start the development of your application.

-- **Form Builder** - Prevent reinventing the wheel and writing HTML to create forms.
-There are already [40+ form elements](https://orchid.software/en/docs/field/) available "out of the box" for you, to be used.
+- **Form Builder** - Prevent reinventing the wheel or forms.
+Orchid supports already [40+ form elements](https://orchid.software/en/docs/field/) "out of the box" and allows you to quickly build all kinds of forms.

-- **Fast Loading Times** - Enjoy a performance like a single page application (SPA).
-Transitions can be made without reloading the page and not even writing a single line of code.
-Thanks to the [Hotwire](https://hotwire.dev/) project, Orchid makes this an satisfying experience for you and your users.
+- **Fast Loading Times** - Enjoy a SPA like performance!
+Transitions can be made without reloading a page and require no additional code.
+Thanks to the [Hotwire](https://hotwire.dev/) project, Orchid makes this a satisfying experience for you and your users.

-- **Access Permissions & Roles** - Take advantage of granular access permissions, based on a user’s identity and corresponding role membership.
-Read more about this topic in Orchid's [documentation](https://orchid.software/en/docs/access/).
+- **Access Permissions & Roles** - Take advantage of [granular access permissions](https://orchid.software/en/docs/access/), based on a user’s identity and corresponding role membership.

-- **Filtering & Sorting** - Offer your users the possibility to filter and sort data according to their own needs.
-Use our [quick start guide for Eloquent based filtering/sorting](https://orchid.software/en/docs/quickstart-sort-filter-table/) to learn more about this topic.
+- **Filtering & Sorting** - Offer your users the ability to quickly filter and sort data!
+Orchid uses an [Eloquent based filtering/sorting approach](https://orchid.software/en/docs/quickstart-sort-filter-table/).

-- **Fulltext-Search** - Take advantage of the integrated Laravel Scout, which allows searching all available pages, and displays search results almost instantly.
-Learn [here](https://orchid.software/en/docs/global-search/) about Orchid's Scout integration.
+- **Fast Full-Text Search** - Take advantage of the integrated [Laravel Scout based full-text search](https://orchid.software/en/docs/global-search/), that allows searching through all available content, and displaying search results almost instantly.

-- **Mutiple Types of Notifcations** - Do you need notifications?
-Orchid offers even various types of notifications and allows you to keep your users constantly informed.
-Our [documentation](https://orchid.software/en/docs/alert/) offers more information about this topic.
+- **Multiple Notifcations Types** - Orchid offers [various types of notifications](https://orchid.software/en/docs/alert/) and allows your application to keep your users informed appropriately.

  ### Live Demo

 Curious but not (yet) in the mood to read the documentation?
-Click [here](https://demo.orchid.software/login) to experience a live demo of Orchid.
+Click [here](https://demo.orchid.software/login), to experience a live demo of Orchid.

 ## Getting started

-### Documentaiton & Quick Start
+### Documentaiton

 * :globe_with_meridians: Check our EN [documentation and quick start guide](https://orchid.software/en/docs).
 * :ru: Чтобы ознакомиться с руководством, посетите сайт [orchid.software](https://orchid.software/ru/docs).

 ### Blog

-Orchid's [blog](https://blog.orchid.software/) offers news and announcements around Laravel Orchid, including related projects.
+Orchid's [blog](https://blog.orchid.software/) informs about news and announcements around Laravel Orchid, including related projects.

 ## Feedback/Support